jessecusack/sharing-code/README.md

 * Run (at least partially) the examples.
 * Download a project template using cookiecutter
 * Make your own person utilities package and publish it to github
+* Install your package into a new environment

 ## Instructions